In This Article

 Finding the best essential oil is not an easy task.
 You might have heard of big brand names such as doTerra or Young Living or know someone who sells these oils to family members or friends.

-The truth is that essential oils have been used for millennia and now the growing popularity of natural and herbal treatments have led to an increase in the demand for essential oils.
+The truth is that essential oils have been used for millennia, and now the growing popularity of natural and herbal treatments has led to an increase in the demand for essential oils.

 But what does that mean?

 How can we know if we are purchasing sustainable oils?